 True, authentic crab meat contains a lot of protein.
 It is also found to contain a lot of healthy fats such as one would find in other seafood.
 So, real crab meat can be a great, healthy treat for your furry pal.

 However, imitation crab meat is not really crab meat at all.
-In fact, most imitation crab meat is really a mix of various white fish (wild Alaskan Pollack is the chief ingredient in something called surimi) with a host of preservatives and additives in addition to food coloring that is harmful to dogs.
+In fact, most imitation crab sticks are made of a pulverized version of wild Alaska Pollack that is held together by a host of preservatives and additives that are harmful to dogs.

 Yes, dogs can easily eat real crab meat, and it is good for them.
 However, imitation crab meat should never be purposely served to your dog.